-Cave and Worship in Ancient Greece brings together a series of stimulating chapters contributing to the archaeology, and our modern understanding of the character and importance of caves and cave sanctuaries in the first millennium BCE Mediterranean.
+Cave and Worship in Ancient Greece brings together a series of stimulating chapters contributing to the archaeology and our modern understanding of the character and importance of cave sanctuaries in the fi rst millennium BCE Mediterranean.

-Written by emerging and established archaeologists and researchers, the book employs a fascinating and wide range of approaches and methodologies to introduce, investigate and interpret material assemblages, many of which are introduced here for the first time.
+Written by emerging and established archaeologists and researchers, the book employs a fascinating and wide range of approaches and methodologies to investigate, and interpret material assemblages from cave shrines, many of which are introduced here for the fi rst time.
 An introductory section explores the emergence and growth of caves as centres of cult and religion.
-The chapters then probe some of the meanings attached to materials such as bronze shields, terracotta figurines and ceramics, and those who created and used them.
-The authors use sensory and gender approaches, discuss the contribution of statistical analysis and the role of votive materials.
-At the heart of the volume is the examination of cave materials excavated on the Cycladic Islands and Crete, in Attika and on the western Greek mainland in Aitoloakarnania, on the Ionian Islands and in Southern Italy.
+The chapters then probe some of the meanings attached to cave spaces and votive materials such as terracotta fi gurines, and ceramics, and those who created and used them.
+The authors use sensory and gender approaches, discuss the identity of the worshippers, and the contribution of statistical analysis to the role of votive materials.
+At the heart of the volume is the examination of cave materials excavated on the Cycladic islands and Crete, in Attika and Aitoloakarnania, on the Ionian islands and in southern Italy.

 - Introduction: On Reading Caves and Ancient Greek Cult

 - The Dawn of Ancient Greek Cave Cult: Prehistoric Cave Sanctuaries

 - Caves as Sites of Sensory and Cognitive Enhancement: The Idaean Cave on Crete Nassos Papalexandrou

 - Caves and Consumption: The Case of Polis Bay, Ithaca

 - Communities, Consumption and a Cave: The Profile of Cult at Drakaina Cave on Kephallonia